 As per the conditions of the contract, the stores were to be accepted under firm's guarantee.
 Inspection was to be carried out at ultimate consignee's end by the Army Chief Quality Control Engineer (EME) or his representative and if the stores were not found to be in accordance with the specifications and rejected, the supplier would rectify/ replace the stores.
-The Indian firm would also extend guarantee as to the quality of the sets for a period of 12 months from the date of inspection/installation and making them functional.
+The Indian firm would also extend guarantee the the quality of the sets for a period of 12 montal...on the date of inspection/installation and making them functional.